Comparing Frec to other direct indexing providers

 Accessibility

-Fidfolios require a relatively low $5,000 minimum investment but you must work with a human advisor to manage your portfolio.
+Fidfolios require a relatively low $5,000 minimum investment, but you must work with a human advisor to manage your portfolio.
 With a $20,000 minimum, you can create a Frec account online in minutes and review every trade through an intuitive platform.
 You’re getting direct indexing exposure with the ease and transparency of a modern robo-advisor.

 When Fidelity might make sense

-While Frec only requires a $20,000 minimum investment11, Fidelity requires just $5,000 to get started with an advisor.
+While Frec only requires a $20,000 minimum investment, Fidelity requires just $5,000 to get started with an advisor.
 Fidelity’s direct indexing also integrates with their broader wealth management offerings, which could be appealing if you already have a relationship with the firm.

 Frec vs. Schwab